polkadot-developers/polkadot-docs/develop/interoperability/index.md

 This section covers everything you need to know about building and implementing Cross-Consensus Messaging (XCM) solutions in the Polkadot ecosystem.
 Whether you're working on establishing cross-chain channels, sending and receiving XCM messages, or testing and debugging your cross-chain configurations, you'll find the essential resources and tools here to support your interoperability needs, regardless of your development focus.

 - Not sure where to start?
-Visit the [Interoperability](/polkadot-protocol/basics/interoperability/){target=\_blank} overview page to explore different options and find the right fit for your project.
+Visit the [Interoperability](/polkadot-protocol/basics/interoperability/){target=\_blank} overview page to explore different options and find the right fit for your project
 - Ready to dive in?
 Head over to [Send XCM Messages](/develop/interoperability/send-messages/) to learn how to send a message cross-chain via XCM

 ## In This Section